 Note 2.
-New and revised accounting standards effective in the current and future reporting periods a) General Information and statement of compliance
+New and revised accounting standards effective in the current and future reporting periods

-There are no new or revised accounting standards effective in the reporting period ending on 30 June 2023 that have a material effect on the financial statements.
+There are no new or revised accounting standards effective in the reporting period ending on 30 June 2024 that have a material effect on the financial statements.
 The company has not early adopted any changes to the Australian Accounting Standards.